Skilled Guidance On Elder Law And Guardianship Matters

 In the event that Medicaid planning is required, asset protection is a necessity.
-While long-term nursing home care is expensive, Medicaid can help cover these costs if you qualify.
+Qualifying for Medicaid can be crucial due to the escalating costs of long-term care.
 This qualification often requires an estate plan, which can be developed by our attorneys.
 Even if your loved one is already in a nursing home, we can help.
-Our firm provides clients with a thorough explanation of the laws related to Medicaid.
+We provide clients with a clear explanation of how Medicaid works and the related laws.

 - A single mistake in Medicaid planning can be extremely expensive and might disqualify you or a loved one from receiving skilled care.
 If disqualified, you may be forced to sell your home or deplete other assets to cover the entire cost of your nursing home care.
 Moreover, the government can seek reimbursement for any Medicaid benefits you received in error and pursue Medicaid Estate Recovery after death.